rscherrer/correct_cpp_is_even/README.md

  * You cannot use [std::stoi](https://github.com/richelbilderbeek/cpp/blob/master/content/CppStdStoi.md), as it will not convert `12345678901234567890` to integer
- * Instead, you could you read the [std::string](https://github.com/richelbilderbeek/cpp/blob/master/content/CppStdString.md)
+ * Instead, you should use [std::regex](https://github.com/richelbilderbeek/cpp/blob/master/content/CppStdRegex.md)

 ## External links